jsshmzx/.github/profile/README.md

 # Intro

-This is an unofficial organization initiated by [Teror Fox](https://github.com/sysfox), aimed at providing a home for students of Haimen Middle School on Github.
+This is an unofficial organization initiated by [Teror Fox](https://github.com/sysfox), aimed at providing a home for students from Haimen Middle School on Github.

 # Join